 Nevertheless, people who anticipate working until their regular retirement age and earning significantly more than $15,480 during those working years should rarely consider taking Social Security benefits early.

 4. Deferred Withdrawal Age

 Just as some people elect to take Social Security benefits early, others decide to delay payments past their regular retirement years.
-For each month that you hold off beyond your regular retirement age, your monthly benefit increases one-twelfth of 8% (0.0067).
-For example, if you were born in 1943 or later and delay a $1,000 monthly payment for three years, your benefit would increase to $1,241: $1,000 + ($1,000 x 36 x 0.0067).
+For each month you hold off beyond your regular retirement age, your monthly benefit increases two-thirds of 1% (0.67%).

 Taxation of Benefits

 Depending on your income, you may have to pay income tax on your Social Security benefits.
 Typically, this only happens if you have income outside of Social Security, such as continuing to work, income from annuities, or income from investments.

 Individuals with incomes between $25,000 and $34,000 must pay income tax on half their Social Security benefit payments.
 Those earning more than $34,000 will pay income tax on up to 85% of their Social Security benefit.